 - Half of II's cars never made it past the prototype/concept stage.
 The Ford GT90, Indigo and Mustang Mach III, BMW (Italdesign) Nazca C2, Lamborghini (Italdesign) Cala, the list goes on.

-- The Jaguar XJR-15 in III, which also includes the Italdesign (Alfa Romeo) Scighera (which was only in the PC version, the PSX version used the afformentioned Nazca C2).
+- The Jaguar XJR-15 in III, which also includes the Italdesign (Alfa Romeo) Scighera (which was only in the PC version, the PSX version used the aforementioned Nazca C2).

 - All over the place in Hot Pursuit 2010.
-Among vehicles available are the McLaren F1 (106 produced), the Aston Martin One-77 (77 produced), the Lamborghini Reventon (21 produced), and the Pagani Zonda Cinque (five produced, also featured in the Forza series starting with Horizon).
+Among vehicles available are the McLaren F1 (106 produced), the Aston Martin One-77 (77 produced), the Lamborghini Reventon (twenty-one produced), and the Pagani Zonda Cinque (five produced, also featured in the Forza series starting with Horizon).
 The McLaren, Aston Martin, and Pagani are also available as police cars.

 - In Forza Motorsport, it is possible (and, judging from the leaderboards, a regular occurrence) to have an online race where all sixteen players drive a Ferrari F50 GT.
 In real life, only three were ever built.
 Forza 4 includes several one-off prototype cars like the Lamborghini Miura Concept and the Nissan R390.

 - Microsoft's Combat Flight Simulator 3 has several rare warplanes: the Luftwaffe has the Go-229 and Do-335, the RAF receives the De Havilland Vampire (which historically entered service too late to see action in World War II), and the U.S. gets the P-80 and, most unusually, the Curtiss P-55 Ascender (of which only one prototype was made and flown; poor engine performance [the engine the plane was designed to use was unavailable, so a less powerful engine was installed] kept it at the experimental stage).
 Quite a few third-party add-ons exist that add even more rare planes to that particular game.